crate/crate/README.rst

 - Horizontally scalable, highly available and fault-tolerant clusters that run very well in virtualized and containerized environments.

-- Extremely fast distributed query execution.
+- Extremely fast distributed query execution

 - Auto-partitioning, auto-sharding, and auto-replication.